slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- K.C.
 Flory*
 > *"There is no exception to the rule that everybody likes to be an exception to the rule."
 -- Malcolm Forbes*
-> *"Clear thinkers take feedback from reality, not society."
--- Naval Ravikant*
-> *"The three big decisions: where you live, who you're with, and what you're doing."
--- Naval Ravikant*
-> *"In the age of infinite leverage, judgement is the most important skill."
--- Naval Ravikant*
 > *"Thinking is difficult.
 That's why most people judge."
 -- Carl Jung*
+> *"Clear thinkers take feedback from reality, not society."
+"The three big decisions: where you live, who you're with, and what you're doing."
+"In the age of infinite leverage, judgement is the most important skill."
-> *"Clear thinking comes from having time to reflect and pursue your genuine intellectual curiosity."
+"Clear thinking comes from having time to reflect and pursue your genuine intellectual curiosity."
--- Naval Ravikant*
-> *"The only part you can't outsource is judgement."
+"The only part you can't outsource is judgement."
 -- Naval Ravikant*

 > *"My brother says to never make a big decision before you take a shower."*